SENG480a-NutriDine/mobile/README.md

-# mobile
+# The Mobile NutriDine Repository
-The mobile app
+React Native Application that interacts with Firebase BaaS.